WEHI-SODA-Hub/SODA-Classify-Preprocess-Data/README.md

-# SODA-Classify-Preprocess-Data pipeline
+# Spatial Proteomics Celltype pipeline

-This Nextflow pipeline is a sub-pipeline in the SODA-Classify suite for Spatial Proteomics.
+This Nextflow pipeline is a sub-pipeline in the Spatial Proteomics cell Celltype suite.
 It is used to preprocess output QuPath data or cell marker measurements in tabular format in preparation for XGBoost model training or application.
 This README contains WEHI-specific as well as general usage instructions.